 Historiography and Theory

-This courses offers in-depth analysis of both the city of Rome and its role as the capital of the Roman Empire, and of the ‘idea’ of Rome throughout the centuries, embracing both the old and New or Second Rome, Constantinople.
+This course offers in-depth analysis of both the city of Rome and its role as the capital of the Roman Empire, and of the ‘idea’ of Rome throughout the centuries, embracing both the old and New or Second Rome, Constantinople.
 This course provides a historiographical overview of the ways in which different aspects of Rome appealed to the imagination of rulers and writers throughout history, starting from Mussolini in the 20th century and going back to the first emperor of the Roman Empire, Augustus.
 Research Seminar ER: The Eternal Fall of Rome

-In this course we will explore the long life of the apocalyptic vision of the fall of Rome, from Antiquity through the Middle Ages to modern times.
+In this course, we will explore the long life of the apocalyptic vision of the fall of Rome, from Antiquity through the Middle Ages to modern times.
 We will specifically focus on the mechanisms that are at play when past narratives are employed for contemporary aims.
 Research Seminar ER: